-Flavius Vegettos Renatus wrote one of the most important military works in the ancient world.
-Little is known of his life, other than that he wrote his 5 book collection in the 4th century and dedicated it to then emperor Theodosius the Great.
+Publius Flavius Vegetius Renatus, now referred to simply as Vegetius, wrote one of the most important military works in the ancient world.
+Little is known of his life, other than that he wrote his five book collection in the 4th century AD and dedicated it to then emperor Theodosius the Great.
 He seems to have been a man of high social rank, but admittedly had no military experience.
 The 'Epitoma rei militaris' or 'De rei militari' is rather unprofessionally compiled and can be confusing, but is nevertheless an invaluable resource on the art of Roman warfare.

 The first book paints a vivid picture of the state of the Roman army in the 4th century AD, and is a plea to those in power to reform the decadence that prevailed.
 The second is a detailed description of officers and ranks in the legions.
 The third book is the most highly prized, as it deals with tactics and strategy.